atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 We have a strong party here; Sir Francis loves company, literally; he loves to have a crowd about him; and my lady who chuses to live *like other people,* invites eyery body she knows.
 I was, at first, loth to comply with their repeated invitations, but on their assuring me that I should not be teased with people, and that I should live quite as I liked, I became flexible.

 You ask me whether I rank lady Euston among the number of bad women in my black catalogue, slily insinuating that I no women good.
-Out again; here are, undoubtedly, some less vicious than others; some are more weak than wicked: most earnestly, you may be assured, do I avoid the *latter,* and I certainly desire to have no connexions with the *former.* No, Wilmot, the woman whom I love must be elegantly handsome; her mind must be still more beautiful, if possible, than her person. -- She must be *good,* but she must also be sensible, and politely accomplished; she must be gentle, modest, tender, nay, amorous; yet, at the same time, as chaste as a vestal; she must be faithful, generous, sincere, and capable of the most refined friendship for me. -- In Short, I should not, I believe, think a woman truly loved me, unless she would go as far as Prior’s Emma; and yet there may be exceptions even against *that* character. -- But probably you will be of lady Spilsbury’s mind about me: yesterday, after I had refused a dish of tea from her coarse hand, she told me, that I did not know what I would have.
+Out again; here are, undoubtedly, some less vicious than others; some are more weak than wicked: most earnestly, you may be assured, do I avoid the *latter,* and I certainly desire to have no connections with the *former.* No, Wilmot, the woman whom I love must be elegantly handsome; her mind must be still more beautiful, if possible, than her person. -- She must be *good,* but she must also be sensible, and politely accomplished; she must be gentle, modest, tender, nay, amorous; yet, at the same time, as chaste as a vestal; she must be faithful, generous, sincere, and capable of the most refined friendship for me. -- In Short, I should not, I believe, think a woman truly loved me, unless she would go as far as Prior’s Emma; and yet there may be exceptions even against *that* character. -- But probably you will be of lady Spilsbury’s mind about me: yesterday, after I had refused a dish of tea from her coarse hand, she told me, that I did not know what I would have.

 You bid me say something to divert you im the absence of your Maria. -- We have got a pretty widow here, young, handsome, in appearance discreet, and seems inclined to attach herself to me more than to the rest of the men. -- She was married young.
 By her father, to an old man who used her most horribly -- No doubt she gave him sufficient provocation -- but this among ourselves.
 She has the finest pair of languishing black eyes you ever beheld;- she has a pretty little mouth, and can look as demure as a quaker. -- our apartments happen to lie contiguous -- Strong temptation! -- Heaven defend my virtue! -- Should my little widow be importunate, I shall be a lost creature -- as I have heard the women say. -- But here is a celebrated *toast* expected here tomorrow, who has not been much seen in public, lady Charlotte Morden, daughter to the late earl of C-----.
 On the death of the countess her mother she went into the North with her guardian and his wife, Mr. and Mrs. Elliot (the former is her mother’s brother) and from thence to Spa. -- She returned to England, and was *presented* while I was at Paris, so that I do not remember ever to have seen her. -- They tell me that she is as aecomplislied and as good as she is beautiful -- I smiled at the monosyllable, and replied, "All ladies are undoubtedly *good*." -- "I am sure you don’t think so, you wretch," cried lady Spilsbury, tapping my shoulder -- "but you will be punished one time or other for -- "